davidqpyle/freeCodeCamp/R1-LOG.md

 ## Log of Round 1 of #100DaysOfCode - done in 2018

+### Day 29: February 11.
+Sunday

+**Today's Progress**: Finished the JavaScript Essentials 2018 Mini Course on Udemy and signed up for two other free courses.
+One being a Full Stack Web Developer Course and the other a free Ultimate HTML Developer Course.
+Got through another few challenges on the freeCodeCamp Front End Development Certification course.

+**Thoughts**: I realized I have been writing this daily log backwards.
+I should be updating at the top.
+I'll re-arrange one of these days but today was the day to start, lol.

+**Links to work**:

 ### Day 1: January 13.
 Saturday
 Committed publicly that I am starting #100DaysOfCode:
 I'm publicly committing to the 100DaysOfCode Challenge starting today!
 Learn More and Join me! http://100DaysOfCode.com  #100DaysOfCode Today I went through Lessons 13-37 on the #freeCodeCamp front end certification challenge